Roman Jebavý

-Roman Jebavý (born 16 November 1989) is a Czech tennis player.
-He is a doubles specialist who has won 4 ATP Tour doubles titles.
-He is the current No. 1 Czech player in doubles.
+Roman Jebavý (born 16 November 1989) is a Czech former professional tennis player.
+He is a doubles specialist who has won four ATP Tour doubles titles.
 He reached a career-high ranking in doubles of World No. 43 on 4 March 2019.

-Junior career
+Career

+2007: Juniors

 Jebavý reached the 2007 Wimbledon final unseeded with Martin Kližan, before losing to Matteo Trevisan and Daniel López in the final.
-His career high ranking was number 3.
+He reached a career-high junior ranking of world No. 3.

 He entered the 2007 U.S. Open seeded first in doubles with Vladimir Ignatic.
 The tandem lost in the semifinals to champions Jonathan Eysseric and Jerome Interzillo.
 Jebavý also lost in the singles tournament in the quarterfinals to eventual champion Ričardas Berankis.

-Professional career

-2008
+2008: Turned Pro, First ITF singles and doubles titles

 Jebavy reached his first final on the Futures circuit in Thailand F2 in February 2008.
 He won his first Futures title a couple of months later in Teplice, Czech Republic.
 He also won five Futures titles in doubles.

+2017: First ATP doubles titles

+He won his first two doubles titles at the 2017 Istanbul Open and the 2017 St. Petersburg Open.

+2024: Retirement

+Jebavý announced his retirement from professional tennis in August 2024.